Fulbright Lecturer in American Studies

 Specialization(s): Open to all disciplines in the humanities and social sciences relevant to American studies (literature, culture, history, society, politics, etc.).
 The host institution is especially, but by no means exclusively, interested in candidates in cultural studies.
 Primary institutional affiliation may be outside of the departments of English and American studies at the host institution and is contingent upon grantee's field of specialization.

-Comments: This award will rotate annually and be hosted by the Austrian university responsible for sponsoring the annual meeting of the Austrian Association of American Studies.
-This award will be hosted by the University of Klagenfurt in 2018/19.
-The future hosts are:
+Comments: This award rotates annually among the Austrian universities that sponsor the annual conference of the Austrian Association of American Studies.
+This award will be hosted by the University of Salzburg in 2019/20.

 Recipients of this award

 - Benjamin Fagan, University of Auburn, 2015-2016